flycheck/flycheck/doc/manual/usage.rst

 provided by Flycheck (in Emacs, use :kbd:`C-h v` or :kbd:`M-x describe-variable` on the variable name for detailed help):

-.. el:option:: flycheck-clang-definitions
+.. option:: flycheck-clang-definitions

    Additional preprocessor definitions for `c/c++-clang`.

-.. el:option:: flycheck-clang-include-path
+.. option:: flycheck-clang-include-path

    Include search path for `c/c++-clang`.

-.. el:option:: flycheck-clang-includes
+.. option:: flycheck-clang-includes

    Additional include files for `c/c++-clang`.

-.. el:option:: flycheck-clang-language-standard
+.. option:: flycheck-clang-language-standard

    The language standard for `c/c++-clang`.

-.. el:option:: flycheck-clang-ms-extensions
+.. option:: flycheck-clang-ms-extensions

    Whether to enable Microsoft extensions in `c/c++-clang`.

-.. el:option:: flycheck-clang-no-rtti
+.. option:: flycheck-clang-no-rtti

    Whether to disable RTTI in `c/c++-clang`.

-.. el:option:: flycheck-clang-standard-library
+.. option:: flycheck-clang-standard-library

    The standard library to use for `c/c++-clang`.

-.. el:option:: flycheck-clang-warnings
+.. option:: flycheck-clang-warnings

    Additional warnings to enable in `c/c++-clang`.

-.. el:option:: flycheck-cppcheck-checks
+.. option:: flycheck-cppcheck-checks

    Additional checks to use in `c/c++-cppcheck`.

-.. el:option:: flycheck-emacs-lisp-initialize-packages
+.. option:: flycheck-emacs-lisp-initialize-packages

    Whether to initialize packages (see `package-initialize`) before invoking the byte compiler in the `emacs-lisp` syntax checker.